 2. South Bronx

-And here we go, KRS' classic (diss) response to another classic in the form of MC Shan's "The Bridge".
+And here we go, KRS' classic (diss) response to another classic in the form of MC Shan's "The Bridge."
 Let me speak on this a little bit.
-If you go back and revisit "The Bridge", you'll notice that during the beginning, after Marley Marl introduces himself and Shan, he says they're going to tell you a story about where they come from.
-Now, to his credit, this was always Shan's point, in that "The Bridge", an intermission record at the time, was a song largely about Queensbridge, where they come from.
-And in no way was that song trying to downplay where hip hop initially started, which is the Bronx.
-Well, leave it to KRS to take something out of context and run with it, lol, and here we have this classic, the first response in the "bridge wars".
+If you go back and revisit "The Bridge," you'll notice that during the beginning, after Marley Marl introduces himself and Shan, he says they're going to tell you a story about "where they come from."
+Now, to his credit, this was always Shan's point, in that "The Bridge," a party intermission record at the time according to Marley, was a song largely about Queensbridge; in no way was that song trying to downplay where hip hop initially started, which is the Bronx.
+Well, leave it to KRS to take something out of context and run with it, lol, and here we have this classic, the first response in the "bridge wars."
 KRS also wanted to tell us about where he came from, and he certainly did.
 True classic and if you were to throw this on today, you can't do nothing but bob your head and sing along!

 3. 9mm Goes Bang